-User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, download, upload, data Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 images of children.
-Contrary to The x transfer, communicate or pass on, material, remarks, proposals Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
-X or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 х criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х pornography x promotion of any kind of discrimination x threatening behaviour, including promotion of physical violence or mental harm х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute x Promotion of extremism or terrorism x Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute х Activities that might be classed as cybercrime under the Computer Misuse Act: Gaining unauthorised access to school networks, data and files, through the use of computers/devices Creating or propagating computer viruses or other harmful files Revealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) Disable/Impair/Disrupt network functionality through the use of computers/devices Using penetration testing equipment (without relevant permission) X Using academy syster ns to run a private business х ations, websites or other mechanisms that other safeguards employed by the х Infringing copyright х ng confidential or proprietary information al information, databases, computer / and passwords) х Creating or propagation ng computer viruses or other harmful files х Unfair usage (download others in their use of ading / uploading large files that hinders the internet) х
+User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Internet sites, make, post, download, upload, data transfer, communicate or pass on, material, remarks, proposals or comments that contain or relate to: Internet sites, make, production or or images of child Protection of Commands, incirate facilitation of such contrary to the image (grossly otherwise of an Contrary to the Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 х Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. х Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 x criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 х pornography x promotion of any kind of discrimination х threatening behaviour, including promotion of physical violence or mental harm X any other information which may be offensive to colleagues or breaches the integrity of the ethos of the academy or brings the academy into disrepute х Promotion of extremism or terrorism x

+off int ny other information which may be fensive to colleagues or breaches the tegrity of the ethos of the academy or ings the academy into disrepute Х

+cri scl the vir co (e. da co fui co ctivities that might be classed as cyber- ime under the Computer Misuse Act: Gaining unauthorised access to hool networks, data and files, through e use of computers/devices Creating or propagating computer ruses or other harmful files Revealing or publicising infidential or proprietary information i.g. financial / personal information, itabases, computer / network access ides and passwords) Disable/Impair/Disrupt network inctionality through the use of imputers/devices Using penetration testing juipment (without relevant permission) x

+Using academy systems to o run a private business х

+ns, websites or other mechanisms that ner safeguards employed by the X

+Infringing copyright х

+onfidential or proprietary information formation, databases, computer / d passwords) X

+Creating or propagating c omputer viruses or other harmful files X

+Unfair usage (downloadin others in their use of the ng / uploading large files that hinders internet) Х

-On-line gaming (educational) X
+On-line gaming (education nal) х

-On-line gaming (non educational) х
+On-line gaming (non educ cational) х

-On-line gambling х X
+On-line gambling х

-On-line shopping / commerce x
+On-line shopping / comm erce х

-File sharing x
+File sharing х

-Use of social media x
+Use of social media х

-Use of messaging apps x
+Use of messaging apps х

-Use of video broadcasting eg Youtube x
+Use of video broadcasting g eg Youtube x